RosieBarrows/scripts_cemrg/README.md

     a.
 Note: SVC/IVC tips are used for removing sections protruding from wrong side of RA

 15) From seg_scripts,
+    '''
-    'python create_slicers.py [/heart_folder/segmentations]'
+    python create_slicers.py [/heart_folder/segmentations]
+    '''

-16) From seg_scripts,
+17) From seg_scripts,
     ```
     python crop_svc_ivc.py [/heart_folder/segmentations]
     ```

-17) From seg_scripts.
+18) From seg_scripts.
     ```
     python create_myo.py [/heart_folder/segmentations]
     ```

-18) Select a seed point for the Ao_wall_tip and PArt_wall_tip
+19) Select a seed point for the Ao_wall_tip and PArt_wall_tip
-19) From seg_scripts,
+20) From seg_scripts,
     ```
     python create_valve_planes.py [/heart_folder/segmentations]
     ```

-20) Load the most recent .nrrd and inspect the segmentation.
+21) Load the most recent .nrrd and inspect the segmentation.
 From the clean_seg.py scripts, leave uncommented those modifications that would improve your segmentation (it is best that the rest stay commented out).

     From seg_scripts,
     ```